Right team, here we all are.

 To manage our daily environmental impact, RUBY continues to adopt lots of small policies in and around the office.
 The list is ever growing.
 If you have a suggestion, please let us know!

 Our RUBY HQ & stores' food scraps (and of course our RUBY x Compostic courier bags!) are collected weekly by We Compost and we're chuffed to say we've sent 960kgs of scraps for composting between October 2018 - June 2019.
 Instead of ending up in the bin as unnecessary waste, scraps find higher value and become nutritious compost to be used in community and school gardens across Auckland.

 It’s no secret that the average business uses a lot of stuff.
 We do however try to keep our footprint to a minimum, and are always looking to improve.
-Ecostore products are ordered in bulk size for cleaning, office coffee is delivered from our friends down the road at Coffee Supreme, and we use Lewis Road organic milk.
+Ecostore products are ordered in bulk size for cleaning for HQ & our stores, office coffee is delivered from our friends down the road at Coffee Supreme, and we use Lewis Road organic milk.
 Toilet paper and hand towels are made from recycled materials.

 The Future is Bright

 We believe tomorrow’s successful businesses will be those that operate to the highest social and environmental standards.
 Step forward in time to take a look at what RUBY’s goals are from now until 2025.